 Changing the Nonamendable Trust or Will

 The commonly known rule is that irrevocable trusts cannot be revoked or amended.
 A trust is irrevocable, which means it cannot be changed, when its maker has died.
 There are certain principles that do allow interested parties to modify or terminate an irrevocable trust.
 The case law limits these instances to situations where the change would not violate a "material purpose" of the trust.
-A change was also possible if connected to the settlement of a bona fide dispute.
+A change is also possible if connected to the settlement of a bona fide dispute.
+A "living" trust or "revocable" trust means the maker of the trust can change the trust so long as the maker is alive and competent.

 In Wyoming, the Uniform Trust Code provides that changes that are not contrary to the stated purpose or intent of the trust may adopted so long as the settlor and all of the qualified beneficiaries agree.
 Changes to a trust are permitted in Wyoming within certain limits pursuant to a court order.
 Wyoming also allows retroactive changes to achieve the maker's tax objectives.